 Cherry Hill personal injury lawyers at DiTomaso Law have years of experience representing victims in all types of car accidents, including pedestrian accidents.
 Our attorneys understand the devastating effects that a pedestrian accident can have, and we are committed to providing quality legal representation.

 With offices conveniently located in Philadelphia and Cherry Hill, we serve clients throughout Southeastern Pennsylvania and South Jersey, including the communities of Cherry Hill, Haddonfield, Westmont, Burlington County, Camden County, Salem County, Gloucester County, Cumberland County and Atlantic County.
-Call us today toll-free at 856-414-0010 or submit an online inquiry form to schedule your free confidential consultation.
+Call us today toll-free at 856-414-0010 or contact us online to schedule your free confidential consultation.